oizumi-lab/GWTune/README.md

 You can find these tutorials in the `tutorial_other_datasets` folder.

 ## Update information
+- 2024/10/31 :
-- 2024/10/31 : Update the dataset of THINGS and AllenBrain.
+  - Update the dataset of THINGS and AllenBrain.
+  - The paper on bioRxiv has been updated and the data used in the paper has changed.

 ## Installation
 We outline instructions for installing the required packages using `poetry`, `conda`, `pip`.